 Master of Health Education and Behavior and is a Certified Health Education

 Specialist.
 These combined experiences and her passion for Streetlight inspired her

 to continue her love for adolescent palliative/patient care through her role as

 Rebecca Brown founded Streetlight in 2006, hired by the University of Florida Department of Pediatrics and Dr. John Graham-Pole to develop an adolescent palliative care support program in 2005.
 The name Streetlight is based on her thesis work in seminary at Pacific School of Religion in Berkeley, CA. Rebecca is now a freelance consultant and lecturer on adolescent spiritual formation, death education and palliative care.

 About the Streetlight Team

-The Streetlight Team is a multi-ethnic group of 60+ UF students selected through interviews and recommendations who have undergone eight hours of special orientation on adolescent psychosocial and health issues, palliative care, end-of-life care, and the four primary disease populations we serve.
+The Streetlight Team is a diverse group of 69 UF students selected through interviews and recommendations who have undergone eight hours of special orientation on adolescent psychosocial and health issues, palliative care, end-of-life care, and the four primary disease populations we serve.
 Team members are aged 18 – 25, and most are pre-med or have relevant experience with chronic/terminal disease.
-Each team has a captain and is closely supervised by the director with daily briefing, education, chart-writing, monthly rounds and discussion.
+Each team has a captain and is closely supervised by the director and assistant director with daily briefing, education, chart-writing, rounds and discussion.